 Programs and Events

-Come at 5:30 pm for our monthly meeting to discuss Chapter business and activities (sack lunches are welcome).
-All programs take place following the meeting at 7 pm in the North Valley Community Building (Teakettle Hall), 235 Nucleus Ave., Columbia Falls.
-For more information, check out the Montana Native Plant Society Facebook page (https://www.facebook.com/MTNativePlantSociety) or email us at: firstname.lastname@example.org.
+Come at 5:30 pm for our monthly meeting to discuss Chapter business and activities (sack meals are welcome).
+All programs take place following the meeting at 7 pm in the North Valley Community Building (Teakettle Hall), 235 Nucleus Ave., Columbia Falls (look for North Valley Physical Therapy sign).
+For more information, check out the Montana Native Plant Society Facebook page (https://www.facebook.com/MTNativePlantSociety) or email us at: email@example.com.

 Wednesday, March 15, 2017, 7 pm.
 Mushrooms.
 Missoula Mushroom Guru, Larry Evans, will present a fungal related program with the exact subject to be decided at a later date.